samg/stealth-stars/script.md

 (Open app/controllers/missions_controller.rb)

-The easiest way to get ActiveRecord to eagerly load the missions assigned to each operative is to chain in an includes(:operatives) call here in our query, so let's do that.
+The easiest way to get ActiveRecord to eagerly load the missions assigned to each operative is to chain in an includes(:missions) call here in our query, so let's do that.
 Here's what it looked like when we deployed this change to our Stealth Stars app in production:

 Go to:
 https://rpm.newrelic.com/accounts/319532/applications/2107448/transactions?tw[end]=1366955870&tw[start]=1366952559#id=245225129